jermafenser/doom64-dc/README.md

 Commercial redistribution of this additional content is not allowed.
 It is against the terms of use.

-But because some of you are literal children, any redistribution of this project with game data is copyright infringement and prohibited by law.
+But because some of you are literal children and need it spelled out explicitly, any redistribution of this project with game data is copyright infringement and prohibited by law.

 - Anyway, speaking of the lights and normal mapping mentioned a few lines above...

-There is full world and weapon real-time normal mapping with dynamic lighting, with world geometry tesselation (bUt DoT3 BuMp MaPpInG oN tHe DrEaMcAsT iS iMpoSsIbLe?!?! because...)
+The entire world and all of the weapons have real-time normal mapping (yes, DOT3 bump mapping, that normal mapping) that interacts with my dynamic lighting system (up to 16 simultaneous point sources, geometry tessellation for improved quality) (bUt WaIt, DoT3 BuMp MaPpInG oN tHe DrEaMcAsT iS iMpoSsIbLe?!?! because...)

 ![fragment shaders](https://github.com/jnmartin84/doom64-dc/blob/main/images/fragment.png?raw=true)